-- Children with a temperature above 99.6°F must be fever-free for 24 hours before returning to school. - Children who have episodes of vomiting or diarrhea must be kept home for 24 hours after the last episode. - Children with coughs that cannot be improved with medication should be kept home.
+- Children with a temperature above 99.6°F must be fever-free for 24 hours before returning to school. - Children who have episodes of vomiting or diarrhea must be kept home for 24 hours after the last episode. - Children with coughs that cannot be improved with medication or are not allergy related should be kept home.